-Another thing that we think about is moving people down the funnel with coordinated campaigns across all of these ads.
+Another thing we think about is moving people down the funnel with coordinated campaigns across all of these ads.
 So, for example, we’ll build a 30- or 60-second anthem spot for TV that introduces our brand and drives awareness.
 We’ll then repurpose this spot for broader reach across digital channels.
-After that, we’ll create 6-second spots, out-stream ads and even display ads to enforce our brand message, build reach and pinpoint certain benefits or messages.
+After that, we’ll create 6-second spots, out-stream ads, and even display ads to enforce our brand message, build reach, and pinpoint certain benefits or messages.

-These formats and placements require different creative strategies since they're shorter and often play automatically without sound.
-But they serve to spread our brand message across a broader set of touchpoints.
+These formats and placements require different creative strategies since they are shorter and often play automatically without sound.
+But they serve to spread our brand message across a broader set of touch points.

 How do you know what messages to use and where to put them?
 What data do you use to understand your audience mindset?

 Google Trends helps us understand what viewers care about right at this very moment.
 That’s really useful for us because Google’s products tend to launch quickly so we need to follow up fast with new campaigns and messaging.
 Google Trends also provides real-time insights into what people around the world are searching for.
 What’s great about this is that we can get up-to-the-moment insights and, unlike a focus group or survey, we are able to get these insights fast.
 These insights are critical to helping us build out creative and media briefs in addition to informing creative messaging and audience targeting parameters.